Solar Upgrades That Give The Biggest ROI

 The Electrification Revolution: Making Your Solar Power Work Harder

 Once your home is a tight, efficient shell, the next step is to replace fossil fuel appliances with high-efficiency electric alternatives.
-This is where your solar panels truly shine, as they provide the free fuel for these new, efficient machines.

 3. The Heat Pump: Heating and Cooling for Pennies